Table of contents: Pumping is the main method… ↓ Bleeding using a one-way valve kit ↓ Bleeding using a pressure bleeding… ↓ All methods ↓

 5. Tighten the bleed valve securely, remove the tube and replace the cap.

-6. Repeat the pumping operation on the brakes of the remaining wheels in the required sequence.
+6. Repeat the bleeding operation on the brakes of the remaining wheels in the required sequence.

-1. A one-way valve is installed in the rubber tube of this kit, preventing air and old brake fluid from entering back into the brake system.
+1. The rubber tube of such a kit has a one-way valve that prevents air and old brake fluid from getting back into the brake system.
 The kit may also include a container for collecting old brake fluid.

-2. After connecting the kit to the bleed valve, open the valve.
-Gently depress the brake pedal and release it slowly.
+2. After connecting the kit to the bleeding valve, open the valve.
+Smoothly press the brake pedal and slowly release it.
 Repeat this operation until all air is removed from the brake system.

-By connecting the pressure bleeding kit to the brake fluid reservoir, to bleed the system, simply open the bleed valves in turn to drain the old brake fluid and bleed the air.
+With the pressure bleeding kit connected to the brake fluid reservoir, bleeding the system is as simple as opening the bleeder valves one at a time to drain the old brake fluid and release air.

-After bleeding is complete, wash off any spilled brake fluid, tighten the bleed valves securely, and refit the caps.
+After bleeding is complete, rinse off any spilled brake fluid, tighten the bleeder valves securely, and install the caps on them.
 Check the brake fluid level again.